SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 \end{aligned}
 $$

 The Black-Litterman estimation $$\mu^{\star}$$ can be perceived as sum of prior mean return and an adjustment term accounting for investors' view to active risk-taking.
 The difference $$(Q-P\pi)$$ reflects the disparity between investors' view and prior mean.
-The difference is further scaled by a ratio roughly in the form of $$\dfrac{Prior Variance}{Investment View Variance + Prior Variance}$$ adjusted to the return space.
+It is further scaled by a ratio roughly in the form of $$\dfrac{Prior Variance}{Investment View Variance + Prior Variance}$$ adjusted to the return space.

 Evidently, two factors collaboratively influence the extent of our deviation from prior.In addition to the distinction between the prior mean and the investment view, the comparison between prior variance and investment view variance also play a pivotal part.

 In extreme cases where investment view variance is infinite or prior variance is zero, the BL estimation aligns exactly with the prior mean estimation.
 Starting from this point, as the investment view variance becomes smaller relative to the prior variance, the BL estimation gradually shifts torward to a blend with higher emphasis on investors' views.
-This is an estimation error awared forecast!
+This is an estimation uncertainty awared forecast!

 Feeding this refined estimation into an unconstraint Mean Variance Optimization also results in a deviation from the benchmark portfolio.
 The investment views are added on top of the benchmark portfolio.